embj-org/ej/crates/libs/ej-io/README.md

 ## Part of EJ Framework

 This crate is part of the [EJ Framework](https://github.com/embj-org/ej) - a modular and scalable framework for automated testing on physical embedded boards.

+## Copyright and License

+This crate is heavily inspired from PLX, a project co-developed by the author of EJ.
+The original PLX code is not yet released under an open source license but will be in the future pending a decision from HEIG-VD.